Sudan Crisis

 Before the conflict broke out, Sudan generously hosted one of the largest refugee populations in Africa, providing refuge to just over one million people who had fled conflict in countries such as South Sudan, Eritrea, Ethiopia and Syria.

-Due to the ongoing conflict, hundreds of thousands of refugees currently living in Sudan have returned to their home countries, such as South Sudan, the Central African Republic and Ethiopia.
+Due to the ongoing conflict, many refugees previously living in Sudan have returned to their home countries, such as South Sudan, the Central African Republic and Ethiopia.

-How is UNHCR supporting South Sudanese refugees returning to South Sudan?
+How is UNHCR helping people forced to flee Sudan?

 Are civilians being displaced by this latest violence?

-Over 11.3 million Sudanese people are currently displaced, whilst many others have fled the country and have sought safety in the neighbouring countries of Chad, Egypt, Uganda, and South Sudan, among others.
+Over 7 million people are currently internally displaced within Sudan, whilst millions of others have fled the country and have sought safety in the neighbouring countries of Chad, Egypt, Uganda and South Sudan, among others.
 UNHCR teams and partners are on the border to support people as they cross.

 Prior to the escalation in violence in April 2023, conflict in the country had already displaced 3.7 million Sudanese within Sudan, while more than 840,000 had fled the country and become refugees in countries such as Chad, South Sudan, Egypt and Ethiopia.